Truck Accidents on I-70: The Risks, Data, and Your Legal Options

 While exact year-to-year data can vary, the Federal Motor Carrier Safety Administration (FMCSA) and the Colorado Department of Transportation (CDOT) consistently report that large trucks are disproportionately involved in fatal crashes compared to passenger vehicles.
 Nationwide data from FMCSA shows that large-truck crashes cause thousands of deaths each year, and a significant portion occurs on interstate highways like I-70.

-1. Colorado Department of Transportation (CDOT) states that more than 200 crashes involving large trucks were reported on Colorado’s I-70 corridor in a recent year.
+1. Colorado Department of Transportation (CDOT) states that numerous crashes involving large trucks were reported on Colorado’s I-70 corridor in a recent year.

-2. Federal Motor Carrier Safety Administration (FMCSA) notes that large trucks are involved in approximately 13% of all fatal crashes on interstate highways, including segments of I-70.
+2. Federal Motor Carrier Safety Administration (FMCSA) notes that large trucks are involved in a substantial share of fatal crashes on interstate highways, including segments of I-70.

-3. National Highway Traffic Safety Administration (NHTSA) shows a 5% increase in truck-related crashes on major interstate routes like I-70 between 2018 and 2020.
+3. National Highway Traffic Safety Administration (NHTSA) shows a an ongoing concern regarding truck-related crashes on major interstate routes like I-70 between 2018 and 2020.

-4. The Colorado State Patrol (CSP) has reported an uptick in truck-involved incidents on I-70’s steep and winding stretches, attributing some of these accidents to brake failures, speeding, and driver inexperience.
+4. The Colorado State Patrol (CSP) has reported an ongoing truck-involved incidents on I-70’s steep and winding stretches, attributing some of these accidents to brake failures, speeding, and driver inexperience.

-5. American Transportation Research Institute (ATRI) found that segments of I-70 with sharp inclines or declines are correlated with higher brake-related violations in commercial trucks, increasing the likelihood of serious accidents.
+5. American Transportation Research Institute (ATRI) found that segments of I-70 with sharp inclines or declines are correlated with elevated risk from brake-related violations in commercial trucks, increasing the likelihood of serious accidents.

-6. Studies tracking interstate commerce suggest that as traffic volume increases—particularly during peak commercial transport seasons—crash rates on routes like I-70 tend to rise, reflecting the added risk of congestion and driver fatigue.
+6. Studies tracking interstate commerce suggest that as traffic volume increases—particularly during peak commercial transport seasons—crash rates on routes like I-70 can rise, reflecting the added risk of congestion and driver fatigue.

 7. Analysis of federal crash data indicates that I-70’s mountainous conditions contribute to a heightened risk environment, with truck rollovers and jackknifing accidents occurring more frequently in these challenging sections of the interstate.